 Jennifer led implementation of the first national standards for community foundations and chaired her field from 2004-2006.
 Before coming to Rochester, she served as vice president of the California Community Foundation in Los Angeles and a national writer and consultant in philanthropy.
 She held national positions with the American Heart Association and The Grantsmanship Center.

-Jennifer serves on the steering committee of the Rochester-Monroe Anti-Poverty Initiative and on the boards of the Center for Governmental Research and Causewave Community Partners (formerly the Ad Council).
+Jennifer serves on the steering committee of the Rochester-Monroe Anti-Poverty Initiative and on the board of the Center for Governmental Research.
 Previously she chaired our community's ROC the Future education initiative.
 She speaks and writes widely about our community and philanthropy.

 In 2010, Jennifer received the Athena Award from the Women’s Council of the Rochester Business Alliance.
 In 2007, the Rochester Business Journal named her one of “20 business people who have made the biggest impact on Rochester over the past 20 years.”
 The New York Attorney General appointed Jennifer to the Leadership Committee that shaped a 2013 overhaul of the state’s nonprofit laws.

 A Phi Beta Kappa graduate of Wellesley College, Jennifer was a Coro Fellow in Public Affairs and holds an urban studies master's degree from Occidental College.
 She lives in Brighton with her husband, investigative journalist and columnist David Cay Johnston.